Ultramarine-Linux/images/README.md

-# ultramarine
+# Ultramarine Linux
-A Fedora Remix/Spin with the Cyber Desktop/Cutefish Desktop
+A Fedora Remix/Spin with the Cyber Desktop/Cutefish Desktop included